-Excessive alcohol use is also linked to depression, anxiety, mood disorders, and self-harm (e.g., suicide and cutting).
+Excessive alcohol use also links to depression, anxiety, mood disorders, and self-harm (e.g., suicide and cutting).

 The following factors determine to what extent alcohol negatively impacts the brain:

 Alcohol abuse changes your brain’s chemistry.
-Therefore, it can lead to both short- and long-term psychological issues, including:
+Alcohol leads the brain's reward system to release the motivational chemical dopamine.
+Therefore, consistent alcohol consumption can lead to both short- and long-term psychological issues.

-Additionally, long-term alcohol use is linked to many serious memory disorders.
+Additionally, long-term alcohol use links to many serious memory disorders.
 A few common disorders include:

 Some researchers believe Wernicke and Korsakoff syndromes are separate yet related disorders.
 Others believe them to be different stages of the same disorder or disease spectrum.
 Wernicke syndrome is considered the acute phase with a shorter duration and more serious symptoms.
 Korsakoff syndrome is considered the chronic phase and is a long-lasting condition.